jinubee/SynapseFlow/SECURITY.md

 - Do not publicly disclose vulnerabilities until we have assessed, resolved, and notified affected users.
 - If you plan to present your research (e.g., at a conference or in a blog), share a draft with us at least **30 days in advance** for review.
 - Avoid including:
-  - Data from any Flowise customer projects
+  - Data from any SynapseFlow customer projects
-  - Flowise user/customer information
+  - SynapseFlow user/customer information
-  - Details about Flowise employees, contractors, or partners
+  - Details about SynapseFlow employees, contractors, or partners

 ### Response to Reports